percona/k8spsmdb-docs/docs/custom-install.md

     $ helm install --set key=value
     ```

-    You can pass any of the Operator’s [Custom Resource options](https://github.com/percona/percona-helm-charts/tree/main/charts/psmdb-db#installing-the-chart) as a
+    You can pass any of the Operator’s [Custom Resource options :material-arrow-top-right:](https://github.com/percona/percona-helm-charts/tree/main/charts/psmdb-db#installing-the-chart) as a
     `--set key=value[,key=value]` argument.

     !!! note